Mark-MDO47/mdoNotATypeWriter/code/USB_Host_Not_A_Typewriter/README.md

 - https://learn.adafruit.com/not-a-typewriter
 - Ruiz Brothers and Liz Clark

-I am happy to provide Attribution to Adafruit and to Liz Clark (author of the code) !
+I am happy to provide Attribution to Adafruit and to the Ruiz Brothers (3D design) and to Liz Clark (author of the code) !

 ## My Modifications
 [Top](#my-version-of-adafruit-learning-usb_host_not_a_typewriter "Top")<br>